EndPointCorp/end-point-blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql.html.md

 convert(varchar, tc_agreed_dt, 101) => to_char(CURRENT_TIMESTAMP::TIMESTAMP, 'MM/DD/YYY')

 ### Result
-After migration, we have performed extensive testing on the application and optimised the queries at various modules.
-Also benchmark test on speed and performance has been completed between improved and existing system.
-Finally, Postgres migration paid off with promising result of 39.67% average gain on overall performance of the application.
+After migration, we performed extensive testing on the application and optimised the queries at various modules.
+Also performed a benchmark test on speed and performance between the improved and existing systems.
+Postgres migration paid off with a promising result of 39.67% average gain on overall performance of the application.

-The entire migration was automated with script to test multiple times and reduce manual intervention to perform error free process.
-The automated script is available to customise based on your scenario.
+The entire migration was automated with a script to test multiple times and reduce manual intervention to perform error free process.
+The automated script is available to customize based on your scenario.

-<a href="/blog/2019/01/23/sqlserver-postgres-migartion-automation-script.sh">sqlserver-postgres-migartion-automation-script.sh</a>
+<a href="/blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql/sqlserver-postgres-migration-automation.sh">sqlserver-postgres-migration-automation.sh</a>